Liberdus/validator-cli/README.md

 ### 2. Set Up Symlink (Local Network Only)

-When running a local network, the Validator CLI requires a symlink to the locally running Shardeum repository.
+When running a local network, the Validator CLI requires a symlink to the locally running Liberdus repository.
 Create the symlink by running this command in the cli directory:

 ```bash